Shop by Forage

 May 15 – Jun 15

 Threadfin shad suspend in the upper column; gizzard shad settle deeper.
-Work crankbaits top to bottom; spinnerbaits and bladed jigs still produce around shallow cover.
+Bass work the full column.

 Jun 16 – Aug 31

 Shad suspend above the thermocline.
-Deep-diving crankbaits, jig head minnows, and small swimbaits worked just above the temp break are most effective.
+Bass stage just above the temp break and ambush from below.

 Sep 1 – Nov 15

 Shad move from deep to shallow banks as days shorten and temps drop.
-Topwater lures, lipless cranks, and squarebills shine as bass feed up for winter.
+Bass feed up hard for winter.

 Nov 15 – Dec 31

 Shad pull back to warmer deep pockets.
-Bass stack on them — fish slow and deep with jerkbaits, jig head minnows, and small swimbaits near structure.
+Bass stack on them tight to structure.